xinhe97/academic-kickstart/content/authors/admin/_index.md

 - In December 2024, the manuscript *"Predicting Individual Corporate Bond Returns"* was accepted to *Journal of Banking and Finance*.
 - In October 2024, the manuscript *"Growing the Efficient Frontier on Panel Trees"* was accepted to *Journal of Financial Economics*.
 - In July 2024, the paper *"Growing the Efficient Frontier on Panel Trees"* won the IQAM Research Award 2024, 3rd Research Prize Award.

+*Actively hiring research students interested in Machine Learning and Quantitative Investment, with background from CS/FIN/MATH/ORMS/STAT.
+Please email your transcript, cv, and cover letter to mlfina.ustc@gmail.com.*